quchunguang/snsrobot-sandbox/skill_match.md

 Level 1: Mapping pre/post of the Ops of a known skill to states queue.
 ----------

+From here on, we talk about `Layer 3` of our framework.

 The known skill `A` using Skill Primitive queue:

 A:8->5->3->4->9